 Grades/Location: District Office

-Start Date: March 2, 2015 or as soon as possible after hire
+Start Date: As soon as possible after hire

 Hours/Days: 8 hours per day for 12 months per year (260 days)